Food has the ability to enrich our senses, offer us tastes from different cultures, and nourish our bodies.

 While I don't measure out every meal anymore, I am very cognizant about how much food is on my plate, and how much food I really need to fuel my body.

-Over the last 3 years, I have become a lover of all things green.
+Over the last 4 years, I have become a lover of all things green.
 Kale, spinach, swiss chard, fiddleheads, and more.
 In addition to falling head over heals in love with greens, I love fruit.
 Grapes, apples, blueberries, pineapple, and strawberries to name a few.
-I have also learned what foods don't necessarily work with my body: cheese (which I adore), bread, pizza, and sweets.
+I have also learned what foods don't necessarily work with my body: cheese (which I adore), white bread, pizza, and sweets.
 Do I miss these foods?
 Some times, but not too often.
 I still eat dark chocolate every day.
-I also continue to drink iced mochas, which I make at home with whole milk and the healthiest chocolate syrup I can find.
-I have also found that my body appreciates whole foods, like milk and butter.
+I also continue to drink iced mochas, which I make at home with oat milk and dark chocolate shavings.

 For meal planning, I use an online program called Plan to Eat to store our recipes and plan each week's meals.
 I download recipes from Pinterest and many other sites, choose meals for the week, and print out a shopping list for our Sunday grocery shopping.

 Food doesn't have to be the enemy.
 It has taken a fair amount of patience, commitment, and experimenting to find what foods work with my body and how much food my body truly needs.
 Do you need some help understanding and managing food?
 Or help with meal planning?
 Let me know.
-I want to help.
+I love collaborating with people.